bklogic/ServiceBuilder/resources/GettingStarted.md

 - [View and test services deployed on DevTime](#view-and-test-and-services-deployed-on-devtime)
 - [What is next](#what-is-next)

-This tutorial walks you throught the general steps of working with Service Builder.
+This tutorial walks you through the general steps of working with Service Builder.
 The sample database used for this tutorial is the `classicmodels` database from `mysqltutorial.org`.
 The ER diagram is available [here](https://www.mysqltutorial.org/mysql-sample-database.aspx).

 ## Prerequite

 - A BackLogic account, so that you can connect to a BackLogic workspace.
 - A MySql database accesible from BackLogic workspace and pre-loaded with the `classicmodels` database.

 However, if you are trying without signup, you will be assigned with a guest workspace and a guest database.
-After you start the try session, the application and module are automatically created for you, and you may jump to the [create guery service](#create-query-service) section directly.
+After you start the try session, the application and module are automatically created for you, and you may jump to the [create query service](#create-query-service) section directly.

 Otherwise, start from here.